Chronics-Obsidian-Vaults/Public/Organizations/The Emperors Talons.md

 ### The Empress Veil

-An exclusively female branch of operatives focusing on infiltration of high society and centers of power.
+An exclusively female branch of operatives focusing on infiltration of high society and centres of power.
 Their methods included:
 * Deep cover operations in foreign courts and among nobility
 * Information extraction through manipulation, deceit, and seduction
 * Employment of both mundane and magical means of gathering intelligence